micronaut-projects/micronaut-pulsar/CONTRIBUTING.md

 ## Finding Issues to Work on

-If you are interested in contributing to Micronaut and are looking for issues to work on, take a look at the issues tagged with [help wanted](https://github.com/micronaut-projects/micronaut-data/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+help+wanted%22).
+If you are interested in contributing to Micronaut and are looking for issues to work on, take a look at the issues tagged with [help wanted](https://github.com/micronaut-projects/micronaut-pulsar/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+help+wanted%22).

 ## JDK Setup

-Micronaut Data currently requires JDK 8
+Micronaut Pulsar currently requires JDK 8

 ## IDE Setup

-Micronaut Data can be imported into IntelliJ IDEA by opening the `build.gradle` file.
+Micronaut Pulsar can be imported into IntelliJ IDEA by opening the `build.gradle` file.

 ## Docker Setup

-Micronaut Data tests currently require docker to be installed.
+Micronaut Pulsar tests currently require docker to be installed.

 ## Running Tests